miftahulaziz/ICT720-2025-TeamProject/README.md

 - As an outdoor enthusiast, I want to analyze my movement patterns on a web app to improve my hiking performance.

 # Expected Outcomes:
-- Accurate detection of movement changes and altitude variations with a resolution of ±1 meter for altitude and ±0.1 m/s² for acceleration.
+- Accurate detection of movement changes and altitude variations.
-- Reliable accident detection with minimal false positives (target accuracy > 90%).
-- Real-time alert system delivering notifications within 5 seconds of an anomaly via LINE Bot.
+- Real-time alert system delivering notifications of an anomaly via LINE Bot.
 - Scalable solution for applications like personal safety devices, vehicle monitoring, or outdoor activity tracking.

 # Tools and Technologies: